Wonderful service from start to finish.

 Can I still release equity in my home during the coronavirus pandemic?

 With people facing a change in their financial circumstances due to the coronavirus outbreak, you may be wondering whether you can source an injection of funds by releasing equity in your home, either for you or to support your loved ones.
-Zoe Fellows, Equity Release specialist, explains here how this is still possible despite the current restrictions from Government and how we are available to assist you during this time.
+Kiri Saunders-Brown, Equity Release specialist, explains here how this is still possible despite the current restrictions from Government and how we are available to assist you during this time.

 Are you still able to carry out home visits or surveys?

 Over recent years the landscape of equity release has changed dramatically to overcome the negative association.
 As well as more protections to avoid falling into negative equity, more stringent security checks have been put in place to combat fraud, one of which being the requirement to have a Solicitor visit you in your home to discuss the legalities involved.

 “Obviously with the current restrictions in place, this is now not a possibility,” explains Kiri.
 “The Equity Release Council, of which we are a member, has therefore temporarily relaxed their rules regarding face to face visits, and we are now instead offering video conferencing interviews, and making other arrangements for ID checks and witnessing to adhere to the guidance relating to social distancing.”